-Research Objective: This study seeks to underscore the necessity of strengthening Indonesia's presidential institution by advancing presidentialism and refining the constitutional framework, while examining the historical evolution of presidential power in relation to political dynamics.
-Research Methodology: The research employs a qualitative approach, utilizing a systematic analysis of existing literature, legal frameworks, and political practices to assess the development of the presidential institution and its current operational context within Indonesia's constitutional system.
+Research Objective: This study seeks to underscore the necessity of strengthening Indonesia's presidential institution by advancing presidentialism and refining the constitutional framework, while examining the historical evolution of presidential power in political dynamics.
+Research Methodology: The research employs a qualitative approach, utilizing systematic analysis of existing literature, legal frameworks, and political practices to assess the development of the presidential institution and its current operational context within Indonesia's constitutional system and democratic governance structure.
 Results: The analysis outlines the historical trajectory of presidential power in Indonesia, identifying correlations between presidential authority and governance effectiveness as the institution has adapted to shifting political landscapes and constitutional amendments.
+The study reveals institutional evolution patterns across different presidential administrations.
 Findings and Implications: Key findings suggest that reinforcing the presidential institution is vital for effective governance, particularly in enhancing decision-making processes and ensuring political stability.
-The research illustrates that a robust presidential system significantly enhances policy implementation and government coherence, while also highlighting the necessity for constitutional improvements to establish appropriate inter-institutional checks and balances.
+The research illustrates that a robust presidential system significantly enhances policy implementation and government coherence, while highlighting the necessity for constitutional improvements to establish appropriate interinstitutional checks and balances.
 Conclusion: A strong presidential system is crucial for Indonesia to navigate contemporary governance challenges and uphold national resilience.
-A properly balanced presidential authority within a democratic framework serves as a foundational element for political stability and effective governance.
+A properly balanced presidential authority within a democratic framework serves as a foundational element for political stability and effective governance in the modern era.
 Contribution: This study enriches scholarly understanding of presidentialism within Indonesia's constitutional context, providing analytical insights into how institutional design influences governance outcomes.
-Furthermore, it contributes to constitutional theory by examining presidential power in the framework of democratic consolidation.
-Limitations and Suggestions: The study is constrained by a lack of empirical data regarding governance outcomes across different presidential administrations.
+Furthermore, it contributes to constitutional theory by examining presidential power within consolidation frameworks.
+Limitations Suggestions: The study is constrained by a lack of empirical data regarding governance outcomes across different presidential administrations.
 Future research would benefit from comparative analyses of presidential systems in similar emerging democracies and longitudinal studies of presidential effectiveness in specific policy areas.